 - The 5G ProSe Remote UE determines the destination Layer-2 ID for PC5 unicast link establishment based on the unicast source Layer-2 ID of the selected 5G ProSe Intermediate Relay (as specified in clause 5.8.3) during UE-to-Network Relay discovery as specified in clause 6.3.2.5.3.

 - The 5G ProSe Intermediate Relay determines the destination Layer-2 ID for PC5 unicast link establishment based on the unicast source Layer-2 ID of the selected 5G ProSe Intermediate Relay or UE-to-Network Relay (as specified in clause 5.8.3) during UE-to-Network Relay discovery as specified in clause 6.3.2.5.3.

-Editor's note: It is FFS how long the 5G ProSe Intermediate Relay keeps the Layer-2 ID information of other realys obtained in the discovery procedures.
+NOTE: How long the Intermediate UE-to-Network Relay keeps the Layer-2 ID information of other Relays obtained in the discovery procedures is based on implementation.

 - 5G ProSe Remote UE sends a unicast Direct Communication Request message to the selected 5G ProSe Intermediate Relay.
 The Direct Communication Request message additionally includes:

 - Path information: an (ordered) list of User Info ID of 5G ProSe Intermediate Relays and the UE-to-Network Relay selected by the 5G ProSe Remote UE based on the path information provided to the 5G ProSe Remote UE during 5G ProSe UE-to-Network Relay Discovery procedure.